-Why it’s critical for schools to be aware of international data transfer policies under the PDPA
+In this article we delve into why it’s critical for schools to be aware of international data transfers policy under the PDPA

 In a way, data has become a currency on its own and a valuable asset for any large or small company, not just schools.
 In fact, the trade value of data may very well surpass that of goods and services at some stage.